AdrianoEttari/DDPM/README.md

 **NOTICE: SOME OF THE FOLLOWING POINTS ARE STILL WORKING IN PROCESS**

 * I wrote some functions in utils to get the FDI and the IS indices
-* I changed the schedule from linear to cosine
+* I changed the schedule from linear to cosine (actually I give the chance to the user to select the preferred one)
-* I added some snippets for making it fault tolerant and working on multiple GPUs
+* I adapted the code for making it fault tolerant and working on multiple GPUs
 * I added a new feature that consists in allowing the user to write something he wants to show up and then the algorithm generates images from this text
-* Eventually, I added some code to make it working on the Animal-10 dataset.

 ## Distributed Data Parallel (Or Distributed Training) and Fault Tolerance